nicoleavans/computer-architecture-notes/Fundamentals and Principles/Chapter 2 Review Questions.md

     <details><summary>Answer</summary>
     <p>

     > In systems with multiple processors (or other devices that need to access memory), the memory system is designed to maximize the bandwidth of transfers to or from a single device.
-So, if one processor is taking advantage of accessing sequentially numbered memory locations, it is using up the full bandwidth or all the memory devices and there is no opportunity for any other processor or device to access memory without halting the first.
+So, if one processor is taking advantage of accessing sequentially numbered memory locations, it is using up the full bandwidth of all the memory devices and there is no opportunity for any other processor or device to access memory without halting the first.
     </p>
     </details>